elastic/ecs/docs/implementing.md

 **How to populate ECS fields**

+In order to maximize the level of interoperability of your data with future analysis content (e.g., saved searches, visualizations, dashboards, alerts, machine learning jobs, reports, apps, etc.); whether this content is provided by Elastic or shared by the community, please keep the following guidelines in mind.

-* Start by populating Core fields.
+* Start by populating ECS Core fields.
 These fields are the most common across all use cases.
+Your implementation should attempt to populate as many of the ECS Core fields as practical.
+  * ...even if these fields or values are metadata that are not present in your original event.
+For example, a firewall event shipped to the Elastic Stack over syslog may not actually include a field with value ”syslog,” but the ECS `agent.type` field should still be set to “syslog."
+  * ...even if the data has already been mapped to one ECS field.
+For example, if you’ve mapped your event’s client IP address to ECS `client.ip`, you can also copy the same value to ECS `source.ip` and append it to `related.ip`.
-* Populate as many Extended fields as practical.
-They generally apply to more narrow use cases, so feel free to skip fields that are not applicable to your use case.
+* Populate as many ECS Extended fields as apply to the subject and use case of your event.
+ECS Extended fields generally apply to more narrow use cases, so feel free to skip ECS Extended fields that are not applicable to your use case.
-* When populating ECS fields, don't hesitate to duplicate data to all applicable fields.
-This will ensure your data will be interoperable with the most applications and content (such as visualizations), whether they are made by Elastic or from the community.
-* Try to populate ECS fields even if they are not in your event source.
-For example, a Firewall event coming over syslog will not mention syslog.
-But `agent.type` should still be set to "syslog".
-* You're free to duplicate existing fields over to ECS fields, or to migrate your fields to use the ECS names.
-The decision is up to you or the implementation.
+* You're free to choose whether to copy your event fields to ECS fields, leaving your original fields intact as custom fields, or to rename your existing event fields to ECS, essentially migrating them to the ECS field names.
-  What's important for ECS content and applications is the presence of the ECS fields.
-Other fields are custom fields, and you can use them however you prefer.
+  Future ECS content and applications will depend only upon the presence of the ECS fields, and will ignore any custom fields.

 ## Normalization